sblaurock/dotfiles/README.md

 ## Vim Changelog

+6.3.2015
+- Jump to end of line when yanking and pasting.
+- Typo correction for ‘q:’.
+- Provide zsh binding for switching to foreground application (Ctrl-Z).
+- Paste over selection without yanking removed text.

 5.19.2015
 - Show tab number in tabline as opposed to number of splits (default).
 - Don't show buffers in tabline.